pertbanking/scription/README.md

 A tool for memorizing large, connected portions of the Bible.

+_"For the earth shall be full of the knowledge of the Lord as the waters cover the sea."_ -- Isaiah 11:9

-## Statement of Purpose
+## Purpose

-I am developing Scription because I believe that effective Bible memory tools should be readily available to everyone with access to the internet through their phone or computer.
+I am developing Scription because effective Bible memory tools should be readily available to everyone with access to the internet through their phone or computer.
 If the internet offers an enticing connection to social media and news outlets, it should also offer an enticing connection to the eternal book.

-To my knowledge, there are several good Bible memory tools that exist for free
+There are several good Bible memory tools that exist for free already:
-already:

 - [Bible Memory App](https://biblememory.com/) (This is the one I currently use)
 - [LearnScripture](https://learnscripture.net)